ogoregen/android-opengl-basis/README.md

 This repository contains everything needed to easily create an app with a fullscreen OpenGL activity.
+It works out of the box.

 ## Setup ##